How to Get Rid of Food Coloring on Skin

 The white vinegar and baking soda method

 As you may know, both baking soda and white vinegar are two essentials in household DIY cleaning methods.
 Though it may seem a pretty harsh method, it's one of the most effective.
+This method harnesses the natural acidity of vinegar and the abrasive texture of baking soda to lift stains efficiently.

 Things needed